-The 5 Types of Meetings Project Managers Need To Master
+The 5 Different Types of Meetings Project Managers Need To Master

 Meetings provoke strong emotions for many professionals.

-When used with skill, meetings are a way to share information, solve problems, make decisions and build relationships.
+When used with skill, meetings are an excellent way to get work done and build relationships simultaneously.
 When they’re run poorly, they burn up precious time and create frustration.
-Given how many meetings project managers attend, there’s a great ROI to thinking ahead to plan your meetings.
+Given how many meetings project managers attend, there’s a great ROI to understanding the importance of project meetings and thinking ahead to plan your meetings.

 1. Project Kickoff Meeting